-1. Drop of shipments at a courier’s branch
+1. Drop-off shipments at a courier’s branch

 Most couriers in the Philippines require you to drop off shipments; couriers like LBC, JRS, DHL, etc. At the courier’s branch, you have to get a queuing number, fill out some paperwork (including the waybill/manifests), weigh your shipments, and choose the correct boxes/pouches.
-You leave your packages with the clerks who will then ship it out to through their fleet.
+You leave your packages with the clerks who will then ship it out through their fleet.

 Easy, right?
 Although it may seem easy, this might be the most time-consuming shipping process you can do as an online business owner.
-Depending on the branch or number of shipments you have, this option can take up almost your entire day.
-The commute, unpredictable traffic and the time spent on the booking process could be used for other things such as growing your business or even having a Netflix break.
+Depending on the branch or number of shipments you have, this option can take up almost the entire day.
+The commute, unpredictable traffic, and the time spent on the booking process could be used for other things such as growing your business or even having a Netflix break.

 2. Schedule online with the courier to pickup shipments at your address